 - Pumpkin: Measure the pumpkin before blotting it.
 Blot as much of the moisture out of the pumpkin puree as you can before using in this dough.
 See photo in the post for a visual.
 Less moisture is a good thing here!
 After blotting excess liquid, you should have about 1/3 cup (75g) to use in the recipe.
 Use pure pumpkin (such as canned pure pumpkin), not “pumpkin pie filling.”

-- Pumpkin Pie Spice: Instead of prepared pumpkin pie spice, use 1/2 teaspoon ground nutmeg, 1/2 teaspoon ground ginger, 1/2 teaspoon ground allspice, and 1/4 teaspoon ground cloves.
+- Pumpkin Pie Spice: You can find pumpkin pie spice in the baking aisle of most grocery stores or make your own homemade pumpkin pie spice.
+If you don’t have either and want to use individual spices, use 1/2 teaspoon ground nutmeg, 1/2 teaspoon ground ginger, 1/2 teaspoon ground allspice, and 1/4 teaspoon ground cloves.
 You need this amount in both the dough AND the filling.
-This is in addition to the ground cinnamon already called for in the recipe.
+This is in addition to the cinnamon you’ll add in the dough and filling.
+(Don’t leave out the cinnamon!)

 - Maple Icing: In a small saucepan over low heat, melt 2 Tablespoons (30g) unsalted butter with 1/3 cup (80ml) pure maple syrup, whisking occasionally.
 Once the butter has melted, remove from heat and whisk in 1 cup (112g) sifted confectioners’ sugar.
 Taste.
 Add a pinch of salt, if desired.
 Drizzle over warm or room temperature cookies.
 Icing will set after about 1 hour.